What is TMD and How Does it Develop?

 - Excessive gum chewing

-While TMD can affect anyone regardless of age or gender, it is more commonly found in adults between 20 – 40 years of age, and women more so than men.
+Whilst TMD can affect anyone regardless of age or gender, it is more common in adults between 20 – 40 years of age.
+It also affects women more than men.
 It is also estimated that more than 30 percent of adults will suffer from it at some point in their lives.

 Why is the Temporomandibular Joint so Important?

-The temporomandibular joint is a ball-and-socket joint, just like the ones in your hips or shoulders.
+The Temporomandibular Joint (TMJ) is a ball-and-socket joint, like the ones in your hips or shoulders.
 It is found within our jaw, which is one of the most used joints within our bodies.
 It would be impossible to talk, chew or swallow without it.